 Why It’s Important to Recommend Sex Therapy to Your Clients

-One of the biggest precursors for mental health issues and heart disease in men can be the occurrence of sexual "malfunctions" such as premature ejaculation, erectile dysfunction and being unable to ejaculate.
-These sexual function issues cause a huge amount of performance anxiety as well as mental, emotional and relationship stress which can eventually lead to a man questioning his reason for living.
+One of the biggest precursors for mental health issues and heart disease in men is the occurrence of sexual "malfunctions" such as premature ejaculation, erectile dysfunction and being unable to reach orgasm.
+These combined sexual function issues cause a huge amount of performance anxiety as well as mental, emotional and relationship stress which can eventually lead to a man questioning his reason for living.

 Similar issues are experienced by women, with her problems usually being a low libido and problems reaching orgasm.
 These can also be the result of her partners’ own sexual dysfunction issue.

 - WebMD reports a staggering 43% of women and 31% of men reported some degree of difficulty with sexual function.